mtopircean/essentials-by-livia/README.md

     * USER STORY: Share promotion

-Stories where then broken down into a structure that allowed for Acceptance criteria to be defined, as well as the story to be broken down in tasks to follow a systematic development as well as a way to track progress.
+Stories where then broken down into a structure that allowed for Acceptance criteria to be defined, as well as the story to be broken down in tasks to follow a systhematic development as well as a way to track progress.

 Bellow an example of a story:
 ![Alt text](/static/readme/story-example.png)